quiznat/Image_Generation/README.md

     },
     "gpt_4_1_config": {
         "model": "gpt-4.1-mini",
-        "user_prompt_template": "A vivid, high-resolution image of [DESCRIPTION]" },
+        "user_prompt_template": "Create a vivid, high-resolution image of [DESCRIPTION].
+Generate the image at 1024x1024 pixels resolution for optimal quality."
+    },
     "prompts": {
         "vision_analysis_prompt": "Analyze this image and describe what you see.
 Provide a clear, verbose and detailed description so the generator can understand and improve the image."